jawad-nsu/terraform_VPC_subnet_igw/README.md

 ## About The Project

-I wanted to create a terraform template to create several AWS resources through automation and using code as infrastructure.
+I wanted to create a terraform template to provision several AWS resources through automation and using code as infrastructure.

 Here's why: